MucaGinger/PIC32MX-Peripheral-Libs/README.md

 > [!NOTE]\
 > It should be mentioned that the necessary startup file <code>.s</code>, linker file <code>.ld</code> (or <code>.sct</code> for ARM compilers), and MCU configuration bits (aka. fuses) are not provided in this project as these are toolchain and platform specifics and should be handled by the user.

+# 🚀 Future Development

+Looking ahead of the PIC32MX peripheral libraries development the remaining peripheral module driver's libraries would need to be implemented, tested, and their documentation provided.

 # 📞 Getting in Touch and Contributions